ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 }
 ```

-Once again we can check that things are working as expected by rewrite our
+Once again we can check that things are working as expected by rewriting our
 pseudo-`cat` `do_file` function using `text_to_lines`:

 ```c